Fellowships and Awards

 R. Roy McMurtry Fellowship in Legal History

 The R. Roy McMurtry Fellowship in Legal History was created in 2007, on the occasion of the retirement as Chief Justice of Ontario of the Hon.
 R. Roy McMurtry.
-It honours the contribution to Canadian legal history of Roy McMurtry, formerly both Attorney-General and Chief Justice of Ontario, founder of the Osgoode Society for Canadian Legal History and for many years the Society’s President.
+It honours the contribution to Canadian legal history of Roy McMurtry, Attorney-General and Chief Justice of Ontario, founder of the Osgoode Society for Canadian Legal History and for many years the Society’s President.

 The fellowship may be held concurrently with other awards for graduate study.
-Eligibility is not limited to history and law programmes; persons in cognate disciplines such as criminology or political science may apply, provided the subject of the research they will conduct as a McMurtry fellow is Canadian legal history.
+Eligibility is not limited to history and law programmes; persons in cognate disciplines such as criminology or political science may apply, provided the subject of the research they will conduct as a McMurtry fellow involves Canadian legal history.
 The selection committee may take financial need into consideration.
 Applications will be assessed by a committee appointed by the Osgoode Society for Canadian Legal History.

 Previous Winners of the McMurtry Fellowship